pop/elijahcaine.me/content/housing/buying_a_house_03_renovation_station.rst

 *This is part 3 of a 4 part series on buying a home*.
 *Check out part 1 for to start from the beginning*.

-Buying a House Part 3: Renovation Station

-*This is part 3 of a 4 part series on buying a home*.
-*Check out part 1 for to start from the beginning*.

 Congratulations!
 You slogged through finding, trying to buy, and then successfully buying a house.
 Give yourself a pat on the back because that is an impressive feat you've accomplished.